zdellaert/ZD_Putnam_Lab_Notebook/_posts/2024-09-17-LCM-Zymo-Pico-Methyl-Seq-Library-Prep.md

 | Sample       | Volume left after tapestation (uL) | Concentration (ng/uL) | ng Library  (conc * 14 uL) |
 |--------------|------------------------------------|-----------------------|-------------|
 | #13 (9/8/24) | 14                                 | 2.73                  | 38.22       |

+## Redo plans

+I want to redo all of my samples with these adjustments and increased DNA input.
+However, we need more D5000 reagents to QC the libraries so I am going to wait to start until next week.